guoxiliu/TopoCluster/README.md

 # TopoCluster

-TopoCluster is a new localized data structure for tetrahedral meshes, which provides efficient computation of the connectivity of the mesh elements with a low memory footprint.
+This repository contains the implementation of TopoCluster, a new localized data structure for tetrahedral meshes, which provides efficient computation of the connectivity of the mesh elements with a low memory footprint.

-## Introduction

-The data structure is proposed in the paper *TopoCluster: A Localized Data Structure for Topology-based Visualization* that was submitted to *IEEE Transactions on Visualization and Computer Graphics*.
+The data structure is discussed in the paper *TopoCluster: A Localized Data Structure for Topology-based Visualization* currently submitted for publication to *IEEE Transactions on Visualization and Computer Graphics*.

-The purposes of some folders in the repository are explained here.
-- Folder `Datasets` contains some example datasets to try TopoCluster data structure.
+## Structure of repository

+TopoCluster is developed on top of the [Topology Toolkit](https://topology-tool-kit.github.io/index.html) (TTK) framework which is integrated with [ParaView](https://www.paraview.org/)

+The repository contains the code used for the experimental section of our paper includeing the versions of Paraview and TTK.

-- Folder `ParaView-v5.6.0` folder contains [ParaView](https://www.paraview.org/) version 5.6.0, and it can be downloaded from [here](https://www.paraview.org/download/).
+- Folder `ParaView-v5.6.0` contains [ParaView](https://www.paraview.org/) version 5.6.0.
+The original source code can be downloaded from [here](https://www.paraview.org/download/).
-- Folder `ttk-0.9.7` contains the [Topology Toolkit](https://topology-tool-kit.github.io/index.html) 0.9.7 with only necessary plugins to run TopoCluster.
-The full package of TTK can be downloaded from [here](https://topology-tool-kit.github.io/downloads.html).
+- Folder `ttk-0.9.7` contains the [Topology Toolkit](https://topology-tool-kit.github.io/index.html) version 0.9.7 with only the plugins used in our experiments.
+The original version of TTK can be downloaded from [here](https://topology-tool-kit.github.io/downloads.html).
+- Folder `Datasets` contains simple datasets that can be used to test TopoCluster.

 ## Installation

-TopoCluster is developed under Topology Toolkit (TTK) framework.
-To use TopoCluster, TTK and ParaView need to be installed.

 The following installation steps are based on [TTK offical installation guide](https://topology-tool-kit.github.io/installation-0.9.7.html) under Ubuntu Linux distribution.
+TopoCluster has been tested under Ubuntu and MacOS.

 ### 1. Downloads